By: Steve Shirley

 It is also important to forgive one other person, yourself...
 The Bible says that if we confess our sins, God is faithful and just to forgive our sins, and cleanse us from all unrighteousness (1 Jn 1:9).
 Condemnation for sin is not from God.
 When we confess our sins, God removes them as far as the east is from the west (Ps 103:12).
 Unforgiveness towards yourself is sin, and it needs to be confessed and removed from your life.
 God loves each of us unconditionally, in spite of what we do, and we should love our neighbors as OURSELVES (Mt 19:19)(Mt 22:39).

 I cannot stress enough the importance of being a part of a good Bible believing and preaching church.
 The old saying goes that church is a hospital for sinners.
 We need to be a part of a group of Christian brothers and sisters who will support us, comfort us, and help us in our trials.
-The Bible says there is power in agreeing prayer (Mt 18:19).
-The Bible also says that we are to bear one another's burdens (Gal 6:2).
+The Bible says that we are to bear one another's burdens (Gal 6:2).
 Accountability means that we find several people who we can intimately share our problems with and who can hold us accountable for our actions.
 This does not need to be, nor should it be, a large group of people in the church, but rather, a few people you feel comfortable with and trust.
 God never meant for us to undergo trials alone.
 Even Jesus had a small group of people whom He confided in and who supported Him in His ministry.
 If you find that someone you have shared with doesn't understand your problem or isn't as supportive as you would like, DON'T GIVE UP!
 Keep trying, there ARE people who will help.
 Pray for God to lead you to them.
 I also recommend seeing if there are any churches in your area that have Christian based support groups for people dealing with addictive behaviors.
 There are many churches that offer this kind of support.

 Accountability also works two ways.
 There is nothing more satisfying and fulfilling than being able to help others.
 It is a wonderful thing to be there for someone else and know that you are comforting them and they can rely on you for support.
 If you are feeling down, one of the greatest ways to feel better is to take your mind off of yourself and your problems and help someone else overcome theirs.